 Contributions are established, and may be amended by the MCHCP Board of Trustees, with the authority granted under Chapter 103, Sections 103.003 through 103.178, RSMo.
-For the fiscal year ended June 30, 2021, employers were required to contribute 4.29% of gross active employee payroll for the period July 1, 2020, through December 31, 2020 and 4.22% for the period January 1, 2021, through June 30, 2021.
+For the fiscal year ended June 30, 2022, employers were required to contribute 4.34% of gross active employee payroll for the period July 1, 2021, through December 31, 2021, and 4.29% for the period January 1, 2022, through June 30, 2022.
 Employees do not contribute to this plan.

-OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources
+OPEB Liabilities, OPEB Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources

-At June 30, 2022, MOSERS reported a liability of \$6,413,236 for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+At June 30, 2023, MOSERS reported a liability of \$5,635,287 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
 MOSERS' proportion of the net OPEB liability was based on a projection of its long-term share of contributions to the OPEB plan relative to the projected contributions of all participating entities, actuarially determined.
-At June 30, 2021, MOSERS' proportionate share was 0.3760%.
-For the year ended June 30, 2022, a greater share of the net OPEB liability was allocated to the MO Deferred Comp plans, and MOSERS recognized a net decrease in administrative costs of \$333,277 related to OPEB expense.
-As of June 30, 2022, MOSERS reported deferred outflows of resources and deferred inflows of resources as follows:
+At June 30, 2022, MOSERS' proportionate share was 0.4000%.
+For the year ended June 30, 2023, MOSERS recognized a net increase in administrative costs of \$241,294 related to OPEB expense.
+As of June 30, 2023, MOSERS reported deferred outflows of resources and deferred inflows of resources as follows: